 By Debra Soufleris, B.S., DTR

 Are you the type of person that reaches for something sweet and sugary if you’re feeling down or having a bad day?
 Or are you more of a salty French fries or pretzel person?
 Either way, these types of snacks may temporarily lift your spirits, but in the long run, they’ll end up making you feel even worse.
+Try these mood-boosting foods to increase your energy levels and overall wellbeing.

 As explained by Perri Halperin, MS, RD at Mount Sinai Hospital in New York: “Just as your mood can affect your food choices, certain foods can help boost your mood.”
 She goes on to say, “Some foods can influence neurotransmitters in the brain that make us feel good, so choosing these foods can help enhance your mental state.”
 The best way to achieve this is to eat a variety of foods that are proven to lift your mood.